 Call for delivery and enjoy ‘‘clean’’ food!

-Customers might find that funny, but they will never spend a single dime for utilizing the services of a company who won’t even proofread their Contact Us page.
+Customers might find that funny, but they will never spend a single dime for utilizing the services of a company that won’t even proofread their Contact Us page.

 When it comes to checking your grammar, make sure that you proofread the entire website and not just the Contact Us page.